 The following rules apply to the development of the premises diagram requirement and the rules governing changes to a premises after a Cannabis Business Permit is issued.

 Where these rules use terms defined in Article 16 of the Police Code, the Article 16 definitions of those terms shall also apply to these rules.

 "Cannabis Odor Ventilation System" means a ventilation system capable of removing all detectable odors, smoke, and by-products.

 "Limited Access Area" means an area in which cannabis goods are stored or held and is only accessible to a Permittee and its employees and authorized individuals.

 "Retail Area" means a building, room, or other area that is open to the public, upon the permitted storefront retailer or permitted microbusiness premises authorized to engage in storefront retail sales in which cannabis goods are sold or displayed.

 Mandatory Requirements for Premises Diagram

-- Cannabis business permit applicants are required to provide a complete, detailed and legible premises diagram ("diagram") of the proposed premises to the Office of Cannabis.
+- Any applicant seeking a Cannabis related permit are required to provide a complete, detailed and legible premises diagram ("diagram") of the proposed premises to the Office of Cannabis.

 - The diagram shall not contain any highlighting and the markings on the diagram shall be in black-and-white print.